 The raising of the Hazelmere Dam wall will incorporate a Piano Key Weir, which is cutting-edge technology in dam-building.
 The additional water that will become available from this project is aimed at ensuring the supply of water and supporting the development of human settlements, King Shaka Airport and the Dube Trade Port.
+The raising of the Hazelmere Dam wall will incorporate a Piano Key Weir as part of the raising, which is cutting-edge technology in dam-building.
+The additional yield available from this project is aimed at ensuring the supply of water to the north coast of KZN and support the developments of human settlements, King Shaka Airport and the Dube Trade Port.
+The construction of the dam wall is completed and the capacity of dam can be increased to 120% on impoundment of the previous dam level which shall be beneficial to water users.
+The overall completion percentage is at 93%.

 The raising of the Clanwilliam Dam started in October 2015 at an estimated cost of R2,5 billion.
 The raising of the dam will also include dam safety measures to ensure the stability of the embankment.
 The construction of the N7 realignment started in August 2014 and is scheduled for completion in March 2017.
+Raising the full supply level of Clanwilliam Dam will improve the safety of the structure.